mxpiotrowski/pandoc-lecturenotes/sample.md

 The slope $$a$$ of the line defined by the function $$f(x) = 2x$$ is $$a = 2$$.
 :::

+There is no “autoscaling” in LaTeX or ms; TeX and eqn will do whatever they do in such cases.

 ::: slide
 # Formula Autoscaling